Seen from a motion picture

 Once developed syllabic cuneiform proved so popular that it quickly spread to . . . well just about everywhere else in the area.
 And why shouldn’t it, while different languages have different sounds, the basic sound syllables stay the same.
 Thus almost any language group can adapt cuneiform with ease.

-With reference to the two examples above -- notice that although we are dealing with two different languages, because the sounds are so similar that the cuneiform characters used to write the word are also very similar.
-Ok, one last example, somewhere around the middle of the 7th Century BC, the Assyrian word for Cannabis changed from Azallu to QU.NU.BU
+With reference to the two examples above -- notice that although we are dealing with two different languages, because the sounds are so similar the cuneiform characters used to write the word are also very similar.
+Ok, one last example.
+Somewhere around the middle of the 7th Century BC, the Assyrian word for Cannabis changed from Azallu to QU.NU.BU

 The sound “Qu or Ku” in English = “qu”; in Cuneiform =Thus Qunubu =